jucmaluco/Q7-Murano/README.md

 ![image](https://github.com/user-attachments/assets/9b7a7a28-d0cb-4319-bacd-b28d711d5642)

-<p> The rank given by the code makes sense, as the most correlated companies accompany oil prices.
-Such similiarities continue down the list. </p>
+<p> The rank given by the code makes sense, as the two most correlated companies are directly related to the fluctuation of oil prices.
+Such similiarities continue down the list, contributing to the certainty that the correlation results are correct. </p>

 <h2> Regression </h2>
 <p> Test by running muranoquestao7letraC.py</p>